Last Updated 12 December 2025

 Class C: Medal, Orders, Decorations and Tokens

-This unparalleled showcase pays homage to the brilliance of Constantino Affer, a luminary whose artistry transcends the boundaries of engraving and sculpting.
-Immerse yourself in the delicately crafted medallions that bear witness to Afferl s extraordinary talent, showcasing a symphony of form, detail, and storytelling.
+This unparalleled showcase pays homage to the brilliance of Constatino Affer, a luminary whose artistry transcends the boundaries of engraving and sculpting.
+Immerse yourself in the delicately crafted medallions that bear witness to Affer's extraordinary talent, showcasing a symphony of form, detail, and storytelling.
 From historical milestones to evocative portraits, each medallion serves as a testament to Affer's ability to capture the essence of his subjects with unparalleled precision.
-Join us on a journey through the masterful legacy of Constantino Affer, where each medallion stands as a gleaming testament to the harmonious fusion of art and numismatics by a true maestro of the craft.
+Join us on journey through the masterful legacy of Constantino Affer, where each medallion stands as a gleaming testament to the harmonious fusion of art and numismatics by a true maestro of the craft.

 Class D: Foreign Coins